Jaarabytes/DotHub/README.md

 ## TODO

-- Add welcome to the rice field mf to the readme
-- Add welcome to the rice field mf to the readme
+- ~Add welcome to the rice field mf to the readme
-- Add welcome to the rice field mf to the readme
+- Add gitlab, codeberg and more github repositories to the db